 Welcome to the Kentucky Safety and Prevention Alignment Network web site!

-KSPAN is a coalition of public and private organizations, and individuals, dedicated to promoting safety and preventing injuries throughout the Commonwealth of Kentucky.
+KSPAN is a network of public and private organizations, and individuals, dedicated to promoting safety and preventing injuries throughout the Commonwealth of Kentucky.

 This web site is currently under construction.
 We will be adding additional content regularly.
 Please check the site regularly to see our latest additions.

-The next KSPAN meeting date will be December 4, 2014, please take a moment to mark your calendar for Thursday, December 4, 2014 from 10:00am to 4:00pm.
-This will be our Fourth quarterly KSPAN meeting for 2014.
-The KSPAN Executive Committee meeting will also be held on December 4th, 2014 from 9:00am to 10:00am.
+The next KSPAN meeting date will be March 11th, 2015, please take a moment to mark your calendar for Wednesday, March 11th, 2015 from 10:00am to 4:00pm.
+This will be our First quarterly KSPAN meeting for 2015.
+The KSPAN Executive Committee meeting will also be held on March 11th, 2015 from 9:00am to 10:00am.
 This is an open meeting and all are welcomed to attend!

 The meeting location will be the training room at Kentucky Association of Counties (KACo) 400 Englewood Drive Frankfort, KY 40601.
 Please be sure to go to the end of Englewood Drive and follow the signs to park in the Training Parking Area.
 You will enter through the basement to access the training facility.